leleliu008/ndk-pkg/README.md

 After a ndk-pkg formula repository is successfully fetched from server to local, a config file for this repository would be created at `~/.ndk-pkg/repos.d/${ndk-pkgFormulaRepoName}/.ndk-pkg-formula-repo.yml`

-a typical ndk-pkg formula repository's config as following:
+a typical ndk-pkg formula repository's config is as follows:

 ```yaml
 url: https://github.com/leleliu008/ndk-pkg-formula-repository-offical-core